Skip to the content

 • Guided mindfulness walks with integrative therapist Tania Lanning to help you connect with your inner self and with the natural world around you

-To learn more and to register online, please visit the online Cultivate magazine.
+To learn more and to register online, please visit the Online Cultivate Guide magazine.

 Garden Mindfulness at Home